Cristian Barna and Cosmin Dugan*

 - Discourse analysis – applied on official statements

 - Content analysis – in case of media materials

 - Analysis of emotional-cognitive maps – in the case of CAM, representative for the Russian propaganda (CAMR), and comparative – between CAM and CAMR, representative for the way in which the Ukrainian conflict was illustrated by the media in Ukraine, EU and USA

 - Interpretation of the results obtained through activation likelihood estimation technique.

 - Hexagons – emotionally negative (painful) elements.

 - Rectangles – emotionally neutral/ambivalent.

-- The thickness of the lines in the shape – the relatiton strength of the positive or negative value associated with it.
+- The thickness of the lines in the shape – the relative strength of the positive or negative value associate with it.

 - Solid lines – elements that are mutually supportive.